markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Heads up**: Notice how the indentation helps communicate which elements are nested.

-Now that we have our `div` element that will give us the structure of the yellow box or our form container in our mock-up, let's create the remaining elements within this box that will give us our heading, text, content, input fields, and button.
+Now that we have our `div` element, let's create the remaining child elements inside this form container.

 > **Pause**: Given some of the HTML elements we have learned up to this point, which element should go next?
 Let's give it a go and write some code.

 > **Hint**: Remember all the elements within the yellow box must be contained within the `div`, since they are all nested within this box.

-> **Answer**: For our heading, let's use the `h3` element.
+> **Answer**: For our heading, we have chosen the `h3` element.
+But why not the `h1` or `h4` for that matter?
+It's a bit like the Goldilocks principle, but in this case size designates importance as well as the size of the content for the heading.
+We don't want this heading to compete with the main header or the section header that use `h1` and `h2` respectively. `h3` seems to fit just right, exuding confidence, yet not overstepping its significance!

 This was chosen because we are able to use some of the browser's styling defaults to size our heading including a bold `font-weight` and a larger `font-size`.
 Get a feeling of the other possible `h` tags to get a feeling of the relative differences in size.
 Remember there are 6 in total.

 Now let's put our content within the `h3` tags from our mock-up.
 After that is some basic text, so let's wrap that in a `<p>` tag.